A new paper brings us one step closer to creating swarms of tiny, mobile robots.

 Finding their legs

 “What this work shows is proof of concept: we can integrate electronics on a [tiny] robot.
 The next question is what electronics should you build.
 How can we make them programmable?
 What can they sense?
-How do we incorporate feedback or on-board timing?” lead author Marc Miskin, assistant professor of electrical and systems engineering at Penn State, told me in an email.
+How do we incorporate feedback or on-board timing?” lead author Marc Miskin, assistant professor of electrical and systems engineering at the University of Pennsylvania, told me in an email.

 “The good news is semiconductor electronics gives us a lot of developed technology for free.
 We’re working now to put those pieces together to build our next generation of microscopic robots.